Endowment Value: $53.2 billion (2021)

 In 2013, Harvard established the Social Alternative Fund, managed separately from Harvard’s endowment and invested with special consideration given to social responsibility issues.
 In the same year, the Harvard Management Company created the position of Vice President of Sustainable Investing, who works to integrate sustainability principles into Harvard’s investment policy and acts as the liaison between the Management Company and other ESG-related organizations at Harvard.
-This role was first filled by Jameela Pedicini, who departed from the position in late 2015.
-As of 2016, the Harvard Management Company is working on refilling the position.
+Kate Murtagh is the current Managing Director of Sustainable Investing and the Chief Compliance Officer of HMC.

 Harvard University is a participant or member of the following Initiatives & Commitments: